Sea-Meets-the-Stars/nenya/docs/model_training.rst

 The training function handles:

-1. Loading and preprocessing options
+1. Loading and augmentation options
 2. Building the model and criterion (loss function)
 3. Setting up the optimizer
 4. Training for the specified number of epochs